Design a System in Simulink

 Measurement of the distance between the robot and the obstacle — This example assumes that the measurement is perfect.

-The time interval at which the alert system measures the distance — To keep the measurement error below 0.05 m, this sampling interval must be less than 0.27 sec.
+The time interval between each distance measurement the alert system makes — To keep the measurement error below 0.05 m, the sampling interval must be less than 0.27 sec.
 Use 0.25 sec.

-The distance at which the sensor produces an alert — Analysis shows that slow down must start at 0.16 m from the obstacle.
+The distance at which the sensor produces an alert — Analysis shows that slow down must start by the time the robot is approximately 0.16 m from the obstacle.
 The actual alert distance must also take the error from discrete measurements, 0.05 m, into account.

 Add Designed Component